MeexReay/minceraftOS/HACKING.md

 # How to add extra mods

-Important: we use Fabric Loader by default, if you want to change it to another loader, read `How to change MC version or loader` section below.
+Important: we use Fabric Loader by default, if you want to change it to another one, read `How to change MC version or loader` section below.

 ## Building mod from source